 International Undergraduate Admission

-North Central makes admission decisions on a rolling basis - there are no official deadlines.
+North Central makes admission decisions on a rolling basis starting on October 1 for the next academic year.

-- If you are currently in the United States, we recommend you apply at least two months before you plan to enroll.
+- If you are currently in the U.S., we recommend you complete your application at least two months before you plan to enroll.

-- If you are currently outside the United States, we recommend you apply at least four months before you plan to enroll.
+- If you are currently outside the U.S., we recommend you complete your application at least four months before you plan to enroll.

 Our academic calendar has three terms, which means you can start classes in September, January or March.
 Most new students begin in September.